-Before arriving in the Galápagos Islands, we thought we knew what to expect: A tropical, humid climate with freakish, other-worldly plant- and animal-life.
-And maybe a Charles Darwin theme park or something.
+Before arriving in the Galápagos Islands, we thought we knew what to expect: A tropical, humid climate with freakish, other-worldly plant- and animal-life…. maybe a Charles Darwin theme park or something.
 But even better than all that, we found something far more elusive on this over-populated planet: solitude.

 Much like Hawai‘i’s Big Island, the Galápagos island chain was formed by a “geological blowtorch” beneath the continental plates which burst through thin spots, oozing lava into the sea which cooled and became volcanic islands.

 These cooled lava-rock islands — at first barren of…well, everything — became lousy with flora and fauna from other places over millions of years.

 All of the wildlife found on these isolated islands had to come from somewhere else, and since it’s 600 miles to the Ecuadorian coast, there isn’t much.
 It’s thought that long-range birds carried seeds in their feathers, short-range finches got blown there in hurricanes and insects arrived on leaves.

 Things are dumb on the Galápagos islands.